leaflabs/libmaple/docs/source/bootloader.rst

 computer to communicate with the Maple you want to reprogram over a serial interface.

+..
+FIXME [Maple-specific values]

 If you do use an FTDI breakout board, first make sure your Maple is disconnected from an external power source, be it battery, USB, or barrel jack.
 Then, connect the FTDI board's TX pin to ``Serial1``\ 's RX pin (pin 8), FTDI RX to ``Serial1`` TX (pin 7), FTDI ground to Maple's GND, and its 3.3V pin to Maple's Vin (use the Maple's silkscreen for help locating these pins).

+More information on ``Serial1`` is available :ref:`here
+<lang-serial>`.

 At this point, you're ready to plug the FTDI board into your computer (via USB).

-The ``Serial1`` pins are documented :ref:`here <lang-serial>`.

 **Step 3: Put your Maple into serial bootloader mode**.
 Do this by pressing the RESET button, then *while RESET is held down*, pressing